HankKung/LogPred/README.md

 ```

-BG/L dataset can be downloaded at https://zenodo.org/record/3227177
+BG/L dataset can be downloaded at [here](https://zenodo.org/record/3227177)

-Then use Drain to parse it.
+Then use [Drain](https://github.com/logpai/logparser/blob/master/demo/Drain_demo.py) to parse it but replace the original one with LogPred/bgl/Drain_demo.py

 ## Requirements